franknb/Self-attention-DCGAN/README.md

 # Self-attention-DCGAN

 ***An application on the SAGAN from https://github.com/heykeetae/Self-Attention-GAN.
-I re-constructed part of code and added a 28*28 version running on mnist dataset.***
+I re-constructed part of code and added a 28 by 28 version running on mnist dataset.***

 ### Core files for running the code:

-1. SAGAN_mnist.ipynb: A notebook interface containing codes for loading dataset, utility functions and training function.
+1. SAGAN_mnist.ipynb: A notebook interface containing codes for loading mnist dataset, utility functions and training function.

-2. model.py: Contains self-attention, Generator and Discriminator modules.
+2. model_28.py: Contains self-attention, Generator and Discriminator modules for 28 by 28 version.

 3. spectral.py: Containing spectral normalization module.
 Borrowed from https://github.com/heykeetae/Self-Attention-GAN.
 Can be removed given minor change in model.py.

+4. download_dogs.sh: Bash script for downloading the dog dataset from http://vision.stanford.edu/aditya86/ImageNetDogs/.

 ### Model Structure: